 Examining the teaching and learning process with emphasis on planning and delivering agricultural instruction for agribusiness, extension, and non-formal learning environments.

 Group studies for student in specialized programs.
 Repeatable to a maximum of 10 cr hrs or 5 completions.

-Conducting and reporting research with distinction.
-Students are expected to present at the CFAES Undergraduate Research Forum and the University's Denman Undergraduate Research Forum.
-Prereq: Honors standing, and FAES 4590.01H (590.01H), and CPHR 3.4 or above, and GPA 3.4 or above in major, and permission of honors project supervisor.
+Planning, conducting and reporting a special study appropriate to the needs of the student.
+Prereq: CPHR 2.50 or above, and permission of instructor.
 Repeatable to a maximum of 6 cr hrs or 3 completions.
 This course is graded S/U.